-- 1. Complete in full and submit the quarterly AREF/IPD Pooled Property Questionnaire within a calendar month of the end of each quarter and distribute to investors on request. - 2.
-Detail a clear ESG (environmental, social, governance) strategy and supply environmental data for the fund (energy and associated greenhouse gas emissions). - 3.
+- 1. Complete in full and submit the quarterly MSCI/AREF Pooled Property Questionnaire within a calendar month of the end of each quarter and distribute to investors on request. - 2.
+Detail a clear ESG (environmental, social, governance) strategy and supply environmental data, where available, for the fund (energy and associated greenhouse gas emissions). - 3.
 Ensure that any annual/periodic statements as required under legislative/regulatory requirements are completed in a timely fashion. - 4.
 Disclose if there are preferential fees and other terms for investors or prospective investors. - 5.
-Disclose under which accounting standards the accounts are prepared. - 6.
 Disclose the Standard NAV calculated in accordance with AREF's Fund Pricing Recommendations (August 2014).
 Any distributions not already deducted as a liability in the accounting NAV should be deducted in determining the Standard NAV.

 - 1. Any annual statement should incorporate a manager's report including the following where applicable: - a.
-The objectives of the fund, including annual objectives based on the ESG strategy for the fund. - b.
+The objectives of the fund, including ESG strategy and objectives. - b.
 The manager's policy for achieving the objectives. - c.
 Any investment/compliance restrictions. - d.
 A review of the investment activities during the period under review. - e.
 A review of ESG risks, opportunities and performance against the fund or manager's own strategy and targets, including absolute and like-for-like environmental data covering energy, greenhouse gas emissions, water and waste. - f.
 A statement of any consolidation or subdivision of units. - g.
 Any other significant information which should reasonably be disclosed. - h.
 Changes in key personnel during the period under review. - 2.
-Annual statements should also include a performance record containing the data set out in Annex 2.
+Annual statements should also include a performance record containing the data set out in Annex 2. - 3.
+Disclose the Manager's Diversity & Inclusion Policy.